CopperSpice API 2.0.0

 signal

-This signal is emitted when an error occurs with the process.
+This signal is emitted when an error occurs with the command.
 The specified error describes the type of error which occurred.

 int QProcess::execute ( const QString command)